JanuszBedkowski/mandeye_controller/README.md

 ## Bill of Materials
 [Click here to BIM](doc/BIM.md)

+## Wiring

 [Wiring manual](doc/wiring/wiring.md)

 # Software

 # Important notes
 Currently Raspbian Bullseye is recommended for the system.
 The system is tested on Raspbian Bullseye.
+The software can run other distros (e.g. Ubuntu) but it is not tested and maintained.

 ## Update system
 ```bash